Pages

 One of the mahogany veneer panels is seen from the interior

 of the Narcissus.
-The outline seen is that made from the metal
+The outline seen is made from the metal

 plate frame assembly that holds the passenger seat cushion.